avighnac/basic_math_operations/README.md

 # basic_math_operations
-A biginteger library for both Windows and Linux written in assembly and C.
+A biginteger library for both Windows and Linux written in Assembly and C that can be used in C++, C, and Python.

 Have you ever wanted to add, subtract, or multiply huge numbers but your calculator or favourite programming language only gives you an approximation?